mtlynch/mtlynch.io/_posts/2018-10-05-good-developers-bad-tests.md

 # A good developer's bad test

-Here's a style of test I see very often from good developers:
+Here's a style of test I see very often from otherwise talented developers:

 ```python
 def test_initial_score(self):